arthurcgusmao/acg-emacs/README.md

 Hey!
 This is my emacs configuration folder.

 All the configs I use are here.
 You can totally clone this repo if you want to.
-However, there are still some paths hardcoded (since I haven't taken to the time to seek how to properly handle those yet), so it won't be plug and play.
-Also may require some knowledge on how emacs works.
+However, all configurations were only tested on linux, so for using in other operating systems you may have to make changes which may require some knowledge on elisp and how emacs works.

 Feel free to get in touch if you want to,